DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodeTesting/index.rst

 Running integration tests locally
 ---------------------------------

 The integration tests which are ran on GitHub/GitLab can be ran locally using docker.
+So, start by installing docker, if you haven't.

 To run all tests in one command, which takes around 20 minutes, create a development environment, position yourself in the DIRAC root directory and then run: